 Top 10 Paul McCartney Albums

 Paul McCartney Albums

-Our Top 10 Paul McCartney Albums list picks ten of the best Paul McCartney solo albums including the records he released during the Paul McCartney & Wings years.
-Of course, that makes it much more difficult to choose only ten, but that’s what makes these top 10 lists so much fun to compose.
-Paul McCartney’s first solo album was released while The Beatles were breaking up.
-The album entitled McCartney featured Paul McCartney playing all the instruments himself with only his wife Linda providing some backing vocals.
+Our Top 10 Paul McCartney Albums list picks ten of the best Paul McCartney solo albums, including the records he released during the Paul McCartney & Wings years.
+Of course, that makes it much more challenging to choose only ten, but that’s what makes these top 10 lists so much fun to compose.
+Paul McCartney’s first solo album was released when The Beatles broke up.
+The album entitled McCartney featured Paul McCartney playing all the instruments himself, with only his wife Linda providing some backing vocals.
 His debut solo album was followed up with the album Ram in 1971.

 In 1980, Paul McCartney released the album McCartney II.
 It would make the end of the Wings period.
-Paul McCartney would release four more solo studio albums in the 1980s entitled Tug of War (1982), Pipes of Peace (1983) Press to Play (1986) and Flowers in the Dirt (1989) He would also release the covers album CHOBA B CCCP in 1988.
+Paul McCartney would release four more solo studio albums in the 1980s, entitled Tug of War (1982), Pipes of Peace (1983), Press to Play (1986), and Flowers in the Dirt (1989).
+He also released the cover album CHOBA B CCCP in 1988.

-Paul McCartney would continue into the 1990’s releasing two studio albums of new material entitled Off The Ground in 1993 and Flaming Pie in 1997.
-Another covers album would be released in 1999 entitled Run Devil Run.
-The 2000s would find Paul McCartney releasing three more new studio albums entitled Driving Rain in 2001, Chaos and Creation in the Backyard in 2005 and Memory Almost Full in 2007.
+Paul McCartney would continue into 1990, releasing two studio albums of new material entitled Off The Ground in 1993 and Flaming Pie in 1997.
+Another cover album was released in 1999 and entitled Run Devil Run.
+The 2000s would find Paul McCartney releasing three more new studio albums entitled Driving Rain in 2001, Chaos and Creation in the Backyard in 2005, and Memory Almost Full in 2007.
 In the 2010s, Paul McCartney started out the decade with another covers album of standards in 2012 entitled Kisses On The Bottom.
-Paul McCartney’s last two solo albums as of this writing in 2020 were released 2013 and 2018 entitled New and Egypt Station.
+Paul McCartney’s last two solo albums, as of this writing in 2020, were released in 2013 and 2018, entitled New and Egypt Station.

-Paul McCartney had also released a handful of classical albums, and soundtrack albums and has collaborated on three albums under the name The Fireman with Killing Joke bassist Martin Glover.
-The ex-Beatle has also performed on countless albums by other artists and has participated on many duets with other performers.
-Paul McCartney has been a busy man throughout his career and stands as one of the hardest working musicians and composers of all time.
+Paul McCartney has also released a handful of classical and soundtrack albums and collaborated on three albums under the name The Fireman with Killing Joke bassist Martin Glover.
+The ex-Beatle has also performed on countless albums by other artists and participated in many duets with other performers.
+Paul McCartney has been a busy man throughout his career and is one of the hardest working musicians and composers of all time.

 We hope you enjoy our top 10 Paul McCartney albums list.
-Without a doubt, we will get an earful from all the hardcore Paul McCartney fans who will disagree with our picks.
+We will undoubtedly get an earful from all the hardcore Paul McCartney fans who will disagree with our picks.
 In the end, we love sharing our picks with the hardcore fans, but our main goal is always to serve as a starting point for those who are just starting to explore the catalog of an artist as brilliant as Paul McCartney.
-It was really hard to just choose ten.
-There were some really good ones we left out.
+It was tough to choose ten.
+There were some outstanding ones we left out.

+Top 10 Paul McCartney Albums